 To introduce Dr Vijay Malik in a single line would be a herculean task.
-Our attempt: “Dr Malik is a super human on a mission to Simplify Stock Market Investing for retail Investors.”
-Addressed by Professor Sanjay Bakshi as ‘Dr Stock’, Dr Vijay Malik is one of the most humble persons we interviewed in the season one of our series called “An hour with an Investment Superstar”.
+Our attempt: “Dr Malik is a superhuman on a mission to Simplify Stock Market Investing for retail Investors.”
+Addressed by Professor Sanjay Bakshi as ‘Dr Stock’, Dr Vijay Malik is one of the most humble persons we interviewed in season one of our series called “An Hour with an Investment Superstar”.

-Dr Vijay Malik is an MBA Gold Medalist from IIFT Delhi (one of the premier business school), has successfully completed all three levels of Chartered Financial Analyst exam from CFA Institute, USA and Financial Risk Manager (FRM) from Global Association of Risk Professionals (GARP).
-He is currently working for one of the leading Indian private sector bank as a senior credit risk manager (real estate).
-You can reach out to him via his super famous website, www.drvijaymalik.com.
+Dr Vijay Malik is an MBA Gold Medalist from IIFT Delhi (one of the premier business school), has successfully completed all three levels of the Chartered Financial Analyst exam from CFA Institute, USA and Financial Risk Manager (FRM) from Global Association of Risk Professionals (GARP).
+He is currently working for one of the leading Indian private sector banks as a senior credit risk manager (real estate).
+You can reach out to him via his super-famous website, www.drvijaymalik.com.
 In a conversation with Share Bazaar Team, Dr Vijay Malik shared his amazing journey in the world of investing.

 1) Share Bazaar Team (SB): Can you tell us a little about your background, how you got interested into the field of investing and share your journey towards investing?

 Dr Vijay Malik (VM): I completed my MBBS from Govt.
 Medical College from Solapur.
-After that I was working in Tihar Central Jail as a medical officer.
-The bureaucratic set up in the central jail made me realize that it is the economics and management part of an organization that I enjoyed the most.
-During my MBBS days, while most of my peers were engrossed in the academics, I used to enjoy reading about global economies and finance via magazines like Outlook Money, Business Today etc.
+After that, I was working in Tihar Central Jail as a medical officer.
+The bureaucratic setup in the central jail made me realize that it is the economics and management part of an organization that I enjoyed the most.
+During my MBBS days, while most of my peers were engrossed in academics, I used to enjoy reading about global economies and finance via magazines like Outlook Money, Business Today etc.